ainsleyclark/go-mail/README.md

 ### Setup

-To get setup with Go Mail simply clone the repo and run the following:
+To get set up with Go Mail simply clone the repo and run the following:

 ```bash
 go get github.com/vektra/mockery/v2/.../